smiah069/helloWorld/readMeGit.md

 # Getting Started with Git

-* To download a repository in the local directory
+* To download a repository in the local directory, run the following command

 >$ git clone *repo_link*